-Students are expected to apply the skills learned in their marketing, accounting, mathematics, finance and economics classes to business cases in strategic management.
-A computer based simulation enables students to integrate their learning on various aspects of strategic management.
+In this course students will apply the skills learned in their marketing, accounting, mathematics, finance, and economics classes to business cases in strategic management.
+A computer-based simulation enables students to integrate their learning on various aspects of strategic management.

 Hours: 45 (Lecture Hours: 45)

-Business Management Post Degree Diploma – Health Administration Specialization (HADM) students: ECON 105 and MGMT 104, OR permission of Chair.
+Prerequisites: All Post Degree Diploma students: ECON 105 or MGMT 120, and 30 credits toward a PDD; OR permission of Chair.

-- Environmental Analysis: External Analysis.
-Porter's Five Forces model.
+- Environmental analysis: external analysis and Porter's Five Forces model

 - Describe the function of strategic management in organizations;

 - Explain the roles of directors and management in managing strategically;

 - Demonstrate the analytical, writing and presentation skills required in today’s business environment;